chengr4/study-technologies/kubernetes/README.md

 > May need extra values in kube config file to get authorized

+## Advandtages

+1. Dynamic scaling: Detect traffic and automatically increase computation resources
+2. Self Healing: Rebuild broken app
+3. Zero-downtime rolling udpate: When deploying a new verion, the user will not feel about it (system never turns down)
+3. Zero-downtime rollback: When downgrading a verion, the user will not feel about it (system never turns down)

 ## Usage

 > Copying `kube-config` into `./kube/config` (config is a file) can ignore prefix `KUBECONFIG=~/.kube/<name of kube-config>`